django-discord/bot/README.md

 # bot
-A Discord bot for... something.
+A Discord bot for the Django Discord server.